devjj/OrcaSlicer/doc/developer-reference/How-to-build.md

 #### Dependencies

-The build system supports multiple Linux distributions including Ubuntu/Debian and Arch Linux.
+The build system supports multiple Linux distributions including Ubuntu/Debian, Arch Linux, and Fedora (plus related RHEL/CentOS derivatives).
 All required dependencies will be installed automatically by the provided shell script where possible, however you may need to manually install some dependencies.

-> [!NOTE]
-> Fedora and other distributions are not currently supported, but you can try building manually by installing the required dependencies listed below.

 ##### Common dependencies across distributions